stefanache/p2p_webrtc_handshake/README.md

    From your point-view, as client of these ready-made public remotely-hosted-services/servers, it can be seen as one "serverless"-solution because for you the single task remain to using(even locally) this remote service/server and not to done/implementimg it.
    These kind of models of application(serverless) is very important because permit to have implementation of one light-client which is maybe simple static page(like this index.html page of chatting) and which can be hosted maybe into CDN  for e.g.
    (github-like for free)

+   Finally, it should also be said that in the transport of audio+video information (media-streaming) other specific protocols are involved (RTP, RTMP,...)